Bachelor Nation Praises Derek Peth For How Well He Handled Demi Burnett’s Coming Out

 “I would 100% be down for Derek being the next Bachelor… he has shown a truly beautiful side of himself on BIP.
 The maturity is off the charts and I think he would go into his own season with genuine intentions and purpose. #DerekForBachelor,” one fan wrote on Twitter.

-Peth’s Bachelor in Paradise co-star Kristina Schulman also praised him online, calling him “emotionally intelligent, sensitive, sweet, and understanding.”
+Peth’s Bachelor in Paradise co-star, Kristina Schulman, also praised him online, calling him “emotionally intelligent, sensitive, sweet, and understanding.”

 Tell Us: Do you want to see @PethDerek as #TheBachelor? ????https://t.co/SHYzhz8lUG